,br>

 MAYOR: Even the vice committee finally retired.

-ALEX: (POINTING TO THE TERRIFIED COLONEL AND LIEUTENANT) Those two over there.
+ALEX: (POINTING TO THE TERRIFIED COLONEL AND LIEUTENANT) Those two

 ROVAS: Who are they?